fpgirard/XPedition/README.md

 For KTP, I used STL files to 3D print prototypes to measure fit/function.
 I was naive to think that I could submit these STLs to a machine shop and expect a reasonable price.
 The process is far more complicated and requires that one converts STL to a STEP-format (<code>kickstand.step</code>).
 Using Autocad's Fusion360 mesh manipulation features, particularly <code>generate face groups</code> and <code>combine face groups</code>, I invested days to create a fully parametric STEP file from the original STL version.
 This repository includes both the STL and the resulting STEP file.
 If you have access to a machine shop, submit the <code>kickstand1c.step</code> file.

+[Matt DeHaan](https://www.facebook.com/matthew.alan.393) and I have a utility patent pending on the Kickstand Top Plate (KTP).
+It was filed in the Patent & Trademark Office on April 4, 2024 under the Application Number 63/574,639 under the title "**FORCE NEUTRALIZING BICYCLE KICKSTAND TOP-PLATE**"

 ## Manufacturing
 Pricing to 3D print and mill components can vary widely.
 Invest the time to get multiple quotes.